 - Drizzle olive oil in a large skillet and set to medium-high heat.
 Once pan is hot, seer the meat for about 4 minutes, or until nicely browned (cover to retain moisture).
 Flip meat and cover again for another 6-7 minutes.
 Decrease heat to medium, turning meat again if needed for a darker brown to cook for another 2 minutes.

 - Transfer cooked chicken to a bowl and cover.
-Drizzle more olive oil into your hot skillet (about 1 tbsp).
+Drizzle more olive oil into your hot skillet (about 1 tablespoon).
 Sauté the onion and garlic for about 3 minutes.
 Add the broth, capers, lemon juice, and simmer for another 3-4 minutes.
 Add the chicken back into the skillet, covering it with the juice and vegetables.
 Decrease heat to low, cover, and simmer for another 4-5 minutes.

 - Garnish with finely diced fresh parsley and freshly squeezed lemon juice.